aenrichus/llm_from_scratch/README.md

 - 🧪 Loss calculation and performance metrics
 - 💾 Save/load functionality for models and optimizer states
 - 🛠️ A simple text generation interface with context input
+- 🧹 A fine-tuned version of the model for spam classification

 ## Why I'm Doing This